mattbullen/harvard-cscie15-p4/readme.md

 * I used D3 for the main graph that tracks work out sessions.
 * The app uses two sets of CRUD operations: the first set manages the list of exercise names/categories, and the second manages the records of individual work out sessions.
 * Users are authenticated using the Google OAuth2 API.
 After passing Google authentication, the app only needs the user's e-mail address to link exercises/sessions to that user.
+* For testing, I made two test accounts: jillcscie15@gmail.com and jamalcscie15@gmail.com (the passwords are listed in the Canvas submission page).
+These accounts are pre-seeded with randomly-generated values for a short list of exercises.

 #### Demo